Avengerandy007/sdl-breakout/README.md

 # About
-I just didn't have anything to de better and so I decided to try to learn C++ and what better way to do that than using SDL2 to make games.
+I just didn't have anything better to do and so I decided to try to learn C++ and what better way to do that than using SDL2 to make games.
 I like classic arcade games (because they're easy to remake) and I picked Breakout as my next experiment.

 # Important!!
 Windows defender for some reason might flag it as a Trojan, you can look through the source code yourself, there is nothing malicious about it.